 Crewel embroidery uses woolen or art-silk yarn for embroidery.
 The background fabric can be cotton, organza, velvet, linen or jute suitable for curtains and upholstery projects (except organza which is a sheer fabric).
 These fabrics also find good use in making bedspreads, throws and pillows.

 Crewel embroidery is by nature a chain stitch and is used greatly in the manufacture of chainstitch rugs, pillow cases and cushion covers.
-Wool or artsilk yarn is worked in an allover fashion giving the rug a carpet like feel.
+Wool or artsilk yarn is worked in an allover fashion giving the chainstitch rugs a carpet like feel.

-A second form of crewel embroidery uses cotton yarn instead of wool and is worked on apparel - coats, jackets, shawls, salwar kameez and others.
+A second form of crewel embroidery uses cotton thread instead of wool and is much finer than crewel wool embroidey.
+It is worked on apparel - coats, jackets, shawls, salwar kameez and others.

 The embroidery is so fine that it adds very little to the weight of the fabric.
 An allover design jacket for example may add as little as 100 grams to its weight after embroidery.
 Woolen crewel embroidery in comparison will add 200 to 300 grams to each yard of fabric.